This website is owned and managed by Guy's and St Thomas' NHS Foundation Trust.

 Reporting accessibility problems

-If you find any problems which aren't listed on this page, or think that we're not meeting the requirements of the accessibility regulations then email firstname.lastname@example.org to let us know.
+If you find any problems which aren't listed on this page, please email firstname.lastname@example.org to let us know.

-If you contact us with a complaint and you're not happy with our response, contact the Equality Advisory and Support Service (EASS).
+If you contact us with a complaint about the accessibility of our website and you're not happy with our response, please contact the Equality Advisory and Support Service (EASS).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').